angular/components/CODING_STANDARDS.md

 #### Prefer CSS classes to tag names and attributes for styling
 Targeting tag names can cause conflicts with the MDC version of the component.
 For this reason, use CSS class names defined by us instead of tag names.
-We also prefer classes over attributes for consistency.
+We also prefer classes to attributes for consistency.
 ```scss
 /** Do: */